 All you need to know about the programming schedule of upcoming titles on MUBI India.

-Curated streaming service MUBI has unveiled their slate of upcoming titles in September 2021.
-There are going to be four major releases which include movies, documentaries and more.
-Arunoday, Burqa Boxers, The Fountain, Hail Satan? and F*****g With Nobody.
+Curated streaming service MUBI has unveiled their slate of upcoming titles in October 2021.
+There are going to be five major releases which include movies from all around the world.
+The five major releases of the coming month are Moving On, Through The Olive Trees, A Touch of Sin, Tathagat and Loktak Lairembee.
 For the uninitiated, MUBI has an ever-changing collection of hand-picked films from new filmmakers to established award winners.

-Know about the four films in detail below:
+Know about the five films in detail below:

 The South Korean film is about three generations living under one roof.
 It's a form of cohabitation which was once very normal there The film follows the story of Okju’s family as they come together at her grandfather’s place by chance and break up.
 Okju, her little brother Dongju and their father move in with the grandpa but they hardly know that at the end of the school year it is not just because the old man needs care.
 Their father is as good as broke after his divorce and although grandpa's three-room apartment is pretty unsuitable, it provides temporary shelter to the family.
 Soon after that, their aunt, whose marriage is on the rocks, moves in as well.
 The explores the contemporary meaning of family.

 Set against the backdrop of the BTS workings of another Kiarostami film, the film traces the complications that arise when the romantic misfortune of one of the actors creates turmoil on set and leaves the hapless director caught in the middle.
 He is a lovelorn young man who pines for the woman cast as his wife even though, in real life, she will have nothing to do with him.
 This Pirandellian pastoral peels away layer after layer of artifice as it investigates the elusive, alchemical relationship between cinema and reality.